Frequently Asked Questions

 - Once in position, the baby will need to be able to achieve a proper latch.
 This will result in optimal comfort for the mother and ample milk for the growing baby.

-- The NBCI provides tons of great videos you can use to watch and learn!
+- Here are some great videos you can use to watch and learn!

 How often should I feed my baby?